JetBrains/teamcity-documentation/topics/multinode-setup.md

 You can import projects to the main node only.
 Secondary nodes will detect the imported data in the runtime, without restarting.

+### Backup

+Backup process can be started on any node, provided that it has [Processing user requests to modify data](#Processing+User+Requests+to+Modify+Data+on+Secondary+Node) responsibility.

+### Clean-up

+The TeamCity clean-up task can be scheduled on any TeamCity node, but it executes on the main node only.
+In a multi-node configuration, as well as in a single node configuration, the task can run while the secondary nodes are handling their operations.

 ### Using Plugins

 A secondary node has access to all plugins enabled on the main node.
 It also watches for the newly uploaded plugins.
 If a secondary node detects that a plugin has been uploaded to the main node, it will show the respective notification on its __Administration | Plugins__ page.
 If the plugin supports it, it can be reloaded in runtime with no need to restart the secondary node — the respective hint will be displayed in the UI.

-A number of bundled plugins can be used on the main node only:
-* Jira Cloud integration
-* Kubernetes support
-* Install Agent on a remote host (agent push)
-* WebHooks support

 >Secondary nodes can load an external/non-bundled plugin if this plugin supports secondary nodes.
 See the [Plugins F.A.Q.](https://plugins.jetbrains.com/docs/teamcity/plugin-development-faq.html#How+to+adapt+plugin+for+secondary+node) for details.
 >
 {type="note"}

-### Clean-up

-The TeamCity clean-up task runs on the main node only.
-In a multinode configuration, as well as in a single node configuration, the task can run while the secondary nodes are handling their operations.

 ### Installing Additional Secondary Node